• Skip to primary navigation

 There are many rules in Amish communities.
 They are told what they may or may not do, what they may wear or not wear, etc.

 But honestly, I have never seen an Amish church rule book.
-Their rules are not written down on paper.
+Their rules are typically not written down on paper.
 And while the bishop will go over some of the rules at their Ordnung service before communion, there are also many unspoken rules.

-But everyone knows what is expected of them, and there seems to be a mutual agreement on what is right or wrong.
+Everyone knows what is expected of them, and there seems to be a mutual agreement on what is right or wrong.

 Amish Rules for Women